No events scheduled for 9/26/2016

 Q. What are the Accountability Procedures?

 A. A record of NYSLIB encumbrances and the balance of available NYSLIB funds are maintained in the same way as Purchase Order charges are maintained against other budget codes.
-By approving a NYSLIB (AV Materials) order, the school principal and ROC/Executive Director affirms that the cost of the order is within the funds available to the ROC/Central Office.
+By approving a NYSLIB (AV Materials) order, the school principal and CFN/Executive Director affirms that the cost of the order is within the funds available to the CFN/Central Office.
 The school principal further affirms that the materials requisitioned for loan will be utilized only for instructional/educational purposes, specifically excluding administrative activities and religious instruction (as required by the New York State Loan Program Regulations Sections 711 and 712 of the Education Law)

 Designated school personnel certify that the materials delivered consist exclusively of what was actually ordered and not any "unauthorized" substitutions.
 All deliveries MUST be completed prior to the close of the fiscal year (June 30) as mandated by NYC regulations.